 Generic two integer variable equation solver

-This calculator can solve equations of the form ax² + bxy + cy² + dx + ey + f = 0 where the unknowns x and y are integer numbers.
+This Web application can solve equations of the form ax² + bxy + cy² + dx + ey + f = 0 where the unknowns x and y are integer numbers.

 You can type numbers or numerical expressions on the input boxes.

-The calculator accepts numbers of up to 10000 digits, but notice that the algorithm requires the factorization of some numbers (in general large numbers cannot be factored in a reasonable amount of time).
-The factorization engine is the one used in the Elliptic Curve Method factorization applet, that uses the methods ECM and SIQS.
+The calculator accepts numbers of up to 10000 digits but notice that the algorithm requires the factorization of some numbers (in general large numbers cannot be factored in a reasonable amount of time).
+The factorization engine is the one used in the Integer factorization calculator, that uses the Elliptic Curve Method (ECM) and Self-Initializing Quadratic Sieve (SIQS) algorithms.

 If there are too many solutions, the application could run out of memory.
 In this case it will not show anything.